Cal Field Hockey Clinics

 - Tournament follows clinic.

-After the team representative(coach) registers online, he or she will receive a roster form to complete.
+After the team representative(coach) registers online, prior to the tournament he or she will receive a roster form to complete.
 Applications are accepted on a first come basis.

 Each participant will need a light and dark jersey that includes a jersey number.
 They will also need to turn in a three page health and release form in advance.
 Details will be emailed to the team representative after we have received the teams registration.